jdeniau/behat-docs/cookbooks/custom_formatter.rst

 A formatter extension requires three things to work:

--  a class that "defines" the extension, to make you extension work with behat,
+-  a class that "defines" the extension, to make your extension work with Behat,
--  a "formatter", that can listen to behat events, and converts behat's tests result to anything you want,
+-  a "formatter", that can listen to Behat events, and converts Behat's tests result to anything you want,
--  an "output printer", that does write the converted data anywhere you want (mainly the stdout, a file or a directory).
+-  an "output printer", that writes the converted data anywhere you want (mainly the stdout, a file or a directory).

 Create the extension
 ~~~~~~~~~~~~~~~~~~~~

-Any behat extensions must implements ``Behat\Testwork\ServiceContainer\Extension``.
-Under the hood, it does implements Symfony ``CompilerPass``.
+Any Behat extensions must implement ``Behat\Testwork\ServiceContainer\Extension``.
+Under the hood, it implements Symfony ``CompilerPass``.
 It is a way to inject anything you want into Behat's kernel.

-It our case, we need to load the "formatter" in behat's kernel, and tagged it as an output formatter.
+In our case, we need to load the "formatter" in Behat's kernel, and tag it as an output formatter.
-This way behat will allows our extension to be configured as a formatter.
+This way Behat will allow our extension to be configured as a formatter.
 You can register multiple formatters with the same extension if you like.

 .. code:: php